 - How much you have saved to date for this objective

 - How much you can afford to set aside each month.

 - How many more years before college commences

-- Expected living costs (rent, food, etc.) and parental visits
+- Expected living costs (rent, food, clothing, parental visits, etc)

 - Pay from your salary at the time it is needed;